mistermicheels/learning-notes/mindset/Keep-it-simple.md

     -   Community size and active maintenance are important!
     -   Note: this doesn't mean you should stay stuck with ancient tech forever!
 As always, [It depends](./It-depends.md)
 -   Use existing solutions for technological problems that you do not understand deeply or are not at the core of what you do
+    -   _"If the overwhelming majority of your hand-written code isn’t domain-specific and doesn’t relate to the application’s purpose, then you’re using the wrong tools."_ (see [Programming Sucks!
+Or At Least, It Ought To  - The Daily WTF](https://thedailywtf.com/articles/Programming-Sucks!-Or-At-Least%2C-It-Ought-To-))

 ## Code